aavanir/budgetbuddy/README.md

 # BudgetBuddy
 BudgetBuddy is a user-friendly web application designed to help you take control of your finances and manage your expenses effortlessly.
 With intuitive features and a sleek interface, it's the ultimate tool for staying on top of your financial goals.
+I created BudgetBuddy to learn ReactJS through the Udemy "React - The Complete Guide 2023 (incl.
+React Router & Redux)" course.

 Key Features:
 - **Expense Tracking**: Easily record and categorize your expenses to see where your money is going.